shawn1m/overture/README.md

 ## Usages

-Start with the default config file -> ./config.json
+Start with the default config file -> ./config.yml

+**Only file having a `.json` suffix will be considered as json format for compatibility reason, and json support will be ended at any time in the future**

     $ ./overture

 Or use your own config file:

-    $ ./overture -c /path/to/config.json
+    $ ./overture -c /path/to/config.yml

 Verbose mode: